About the fires (in English)

 How to translate our web

-At the top right corner of our web page there is a globe icon.
-Click to activate Google Translate and choose language to use on our web.
+At the top right corner of our web page there is an icon displaying a globe with a grid.
+Click it to activate Google Translate and choose your preferred language to use on our web.

 The forest fires in Ljusdal Municipality in 2018